dghanwat/nodejs-command-line-binaries/Executing command line binaries in Node.js.md

 In today's lesson we will learn about  `child_process` module of Node.js which allows you to execute processes in your environment.
 In other words your Node.js app can run and communicate with other applications on the computer that it is hosted on.

 ## Use case

 - Node is designed for efficient I/O processes, but sometimes applications require more CPU intensive work, which may block the main event.
 So you may want to off shoot the CPU intensive work to another process.
 - Node.js is one of the most adopted web development technologies but it lacks support (so far) for machine learning, deep learning and artificial intelligence libraries.
 Luckily, technologies like Python supports all these and many more other features.
 So you may want to leverage these features in your Node.js app.
+- You want to do a batch processing with regular checkpoint and based on the checkpoint you wish to do some status reporting from Node.js app

 Above are only few examples where you would want you Node.js application to communicate with external binaries.